Hastings Reef, Great Barrier Reef, Cairns, Australia

 Split Bommie

-Also on Hastings Reef is Split Bommie.
-This site is popular with beginner and experienced divers.
+Split Bommie is also popular with beginners and experienced divers.
 This large bommie is split into two round shapes and hosts amazing fan corals where small fish and lobsters hide.
 A wide range of marine life abounds.

 The Fish Bowl

-First, when you enter the water, head to the reef wall, which drops to a sand floor at 8 metres, then turn left to discover a series of coral bommies.
+When you enter the water, head to the reef wall, which drops to an 8-metre-deep sand floor.
+Then, turn left to discover a series of coral bommies.

 You will see anemones, staghorn coral, and giant clams along this reef.
-There are also butterflyfish and angelfish, as well as parrotfish.
+There are also butterflyfish, angelfish, and parrotfish.

 Near the surface, visitors will see thousands of reef fish and corals.